 the climax; the primary detective in pursuit is actually Inspector Angus

-"London is in terror.
+'London is in terror.
 The streets are filled with dippers, macers and

 bullies of every description, all collecting "contributions for the